-Onset of clinical signs appears to be dose-dependent.
+The onset of clinical signs appears to be dose-dependent.
 Acute onset of signs after starting metronidazole is more common with higher doses ( > 60mg/kg/day), while delayed onset occurs at lower doses ( > 30 mg/kg/day).
 Metronidazole intoxication in dogs most commonly causes vomiting, vestibular ataxia, and vertical nystagmus suggestive of central vestibular dysfunction.
-Clinical signs are usually symmetrical in nature and, unlike other vestibular disorders, head tilt is uncommon.
+Clinical signs are usually symmetrical so head tilt is uncommon.
 Cats with metronidazole toxicity are more likely to develop forebrain signs of seizures, altered mental status, behavior change, and visual deficits.

 A presumptive diagnosis of metronidazole toxicity can be made with compatible clinical signs in a patient receiving a dose higher than 30 mg/kg/day.
-Serum metronidazole levels can be determined, but is usually unnecessary.
+Serum metronidazole level can be determined but is usually unnecessary.

 The prognosis for full recovery is very good.

 Many veterinary formularies still list metronidazole doses up to 90 mg/kg/day.
-Since intoxication has been reported as low as 33 mg/kg/day, the dose of metronidazole should be kept below 30mg/kg/day.
+Since intoxication has been reported as low as 33 mg/kg/day, the dose of metronidazole should be kept below 30mg/kg/day unless necessary.
 Most conditions for which metronidazole is used do not require a dose higher than this.

 - Caylor KB, Cassimatis MK.
 Metronidazole ceurotoxicosis in two cats.
 J Am Anim Hosp Assoc 2001;37:258-62.